Materials by Frankfurt OSI members

 - An Introduction to Python and PsychoPy held by Rebecca Mayer & Dominik Kraft

 - Talk: An Introduction to open science by Julia Beitner & Elli Zey

 - Tom Hardwickes Talk “What is this thing called open science” on the 2nd Open Science Day

 - Flavio Azevedo’s Talk “FORRT - A Framework for Open and Reproducible Research Training” on the 2nd Open Science Day

-- Slides of our Git/GitHub Workshop by Simon Schuge
+- Git/GitHub Workshop by Simon Schuge

 - Repository for a docker workshop by Peer Herholz